PrismarineJS/prismarine-viewer/readme.md

 })

 bot.once('spawn', () => {
-  mineflayerViewer(bot, 3000) // Start the viewing server on port 3000
+  mineflayerViewer(bot, { port: 3000 }) // Start the viewing server on port 3000

   // Draw the path followed by the bot const path = [bot.entity.position.clone()]